openhab/openhab-docs/_addons_transformations/exec/readme.md

 numfmt --to=iec-i --suffix=B --padding=7 %s
 ```

-When the input argument for `%s` is 1234567 it will return the bytes formated in a better readable form
+When the input argument for `%s` is 1234567 it will return the bytes formatted in a better readable form

 ```shell
 1.2MiB